PlayStation 4: Camera

 The PlayStation Camera is an optional motion sensor and camera for the PlayStation 4, similar to Kinect on Xbox.
-It includes two 1280×800 pixel lenses operating with an aperture of 2.0, with 30 cm focusing distance, and an 85° field of view.
+It includes two 1280×800 pixel sensors with 2.0 lenses (equivalent to 30 cm focusing distance) and an 85° field of view.
 The dual camera setup allows for different modes of operation, depending on the initiated and running application.
 The two cameras can be used together for depth-sensing of its surrounding objects in its field of vision.
 Alternatively, one of the cameras can be used for generating the video image, with the other used for motion tracking.

 PlayStation Camera also features a four-channel microphone array, which helps reduce unwanted background noise and can be used for voice commands.
 With the PlayStation Camera connected, different users can automatically log-on to the system via face detection.